kyma-project/lifecycle-manager/docs/contributor/resources/02-manifest.md

 # Manifest

-The `manifests.operator.kyma-project.io` Custom Resource Definition (CRD) is a comprehensive specification that defines the structure and format used to configure the Manifest resource.
+The `manifests.operator.kyma-project.io` Custom Resource Definition (CRD) defines the structure and format used to configure the Manifest resource.

 The Manifest custom resource (CR) represent resources that make up a module and are to be installed by Lifecycle Manager.
 The Manifest CR is a rendered module added to a particular cluster.